How to Host Your Murder Mystery

 • "After Round 1" (distribute after first interrogation round)

-• "After Round 2" (distribute after second round)
+• "After Round 2" (distribute after second interrogation round)

 3. Place corresponding clue cards in each envelope